About Maryland READS

 Executive Director

-Trish Brennan-Gac, JD, Executive Director.
-Trish has over 30 years of experience in helping organizations execute on their mission.
-She is passionate about harnessing the power of data and research to drive decision making that informs both policy development and implementation at the local level.
-As a junior in high school, her daughter was diagnosed with dyslexia and she is committed to improving reading instruction and support in Maryland so that every child is taught to become a fluent reader in school.
-She resides in Montgomery County, MD.
+I have over 30 years of experience in helping organizations execute on their mission.
+I am passionate about harnessing the power of data and research to drive decision making that informs both policy development and implementation at the local level.
+I reside in Prince George's County, MD.

 Kate Gerry